-Apply for a FSA ID from the US Department of Education.
+Apply for an FSA ID from the US Department of Education.
 The FSA ID serves as your electronic signature for the Free Application for Federal Student Aid (FAFSA) and allows you to access your personal federal student aid information.
-Dependent students will also need to have at least one parent obtain an FSA ID to provide an electronic signature on the FAFSA.
+Dependent students also need to have at least one parent obtain an FSA ID to provide an electronic signature on the FAFSA.
 When you complete the FAFSA, you will be prompted to create a FSA ID.
-What is the FSA ID?
+Learn more about the FSA ID here.

 Complete the FAFSA at studentaid.gov.

 Start checking your @sinclair email account and Financial Aid Portal.
 Sinclair will send you an email notifying you of next steps.
-The email notification may ask for online verification forms, instruct you to take action on your awards and/or simply provide information about financial aid.
+The email notification may ask you to complete online verification forms, instruct you to take action on your aid offers and/or simply provide information about financial aid.

-After your verification documentation has been processed, you will receive an email indicating you can view your financial aid awards online through the Financial Aid Portal.
+After your verification documentation has been processed, you will receive an email indicating you can view your financial aid offer online through the Financial Aid Portal.

 Financial aid awards are based on full-time enrollment, which is a minimum of 12 credit hours per semester.
 However, funds will be applied to your student account based on the actual credit hours enrolled.
-Ensure you review your award letter thoroughly, as there are instructions on actionable items.
+Review your aid offer letter thoroughly, as there are instructions on actionable items.